-On May 18th, 2016 our hearts were eternally shattered when our beautiful Holly Ann Ambrosait decided to leave her body voluntarily following the untimely passing of her boyfriend Chris Louros.
-Just 9 months later on February 23rd, 2017 our worlds came crashing down around us again when we received even more devastating news that our beloved Lupe Isabelle Galluccio had also taken her own life.
-The world lost two incredibly beautiful souls who were greater than life and the emptiness they left behind was catastrophic to those who loved them.
-Lupe Isabell Galluccio & Holly Ann Ambrosait, two young, beautiful, loving and talented girls with their whole lives ahead of them lost their battle with mental illness just months apart from each other and our lives would never be the same.
+On May 18th, 2016 our hearts were eternally shattered when our beautiful Holly Ann Ambrosait decided to leave her body voluntarily following the tragic passing of her boyfriend Chris Louros.
+Just 9 months later on February 23rd, 2017 our worlds came crashing down around us again when we received the devastating news that our beloved Lupe Isabelle Galluccio had also taken her own life.
+The world lost two incredibly beautiful souls who were greater than life, and the emptiness they left behind was catastrophic to those who loved them.
+Lupe Isabell Galluccio & Holly Ann Ambrosait, two young, beautiful, loving and talented girls with their entire lives ahead of them lost their battle with mental illness just months apart from each other and our lives would never be the same.

-Our dear friend Lupe Isabel Galluccio, 24, was an incredible professional surfer and just the best human being all around.
-Lupe surfed competitively all around the world from a young age and she was loved by everyone that was lucky enough to meet her along the way.
-She touched so many hearts and left a lasting impression on those that came in contact with her light.
-She shined so bright that it was impossible to miss her in a crowd or forget her once having met.
+Our dear friend Lupe Isabel Galluccio, 24, was an incredible professional surfer and probably one of the best human beings I have ever had the honor of meeting.
+Lupe surfed competitively all around the world from a young age and was loved by everyone lucky enough to come in contact with her light.
+She touched so many hearts and left a lasting impression everyone she met.
+She shined so bright that it was impossible to miss her in a crowd or when she walked into a room.
 You instantly fell in love with her big smile and genuine compassionate heart.
-She always had a way of making everyone she met feel incredibly special and loved in her presence.
+She always had a way of making everyone feel incredibly special and loved in her presence.
 She was a lover of life and celebrated it every chance she had.
-I can still hear the mischievous silly way she would giggle.
-Her big hugs were legendary and are sorely missed.
+I can still hear the mischievous silly way she would laugh and giggle.
+Her big hugs were legendary and are so sorely missed.
 Lupe lost her battle with bipolar disorder on February 23rd 2017.

 The other gentle and kind soul was Holly Ann Ambrosait, 23.
 Holly was a sweet, talented girl who loved animals, photography, playing guitar, singing and writing songs.
-She had an innocent childlike soul but Holly struggled with depression ever since her father Artie, passed away.
-Artie Ambrosait, took his own life when she was just 8 years old and the impression that left on her impresionable mind consumed her.
+She had an innocent childlike soul but Holly struggled with depression since losing her father, Artie, to suicide when she was just 8 years old.
+The impact of losing her father at such a young age left an impression on her that consumed her most of her young life.
 Holly and her family were making plans to move to Florida looking for a fresh start at life.
 They knew that Holly would thrive in a beautiful and more healing environment if she was given the chance.
-Unfortunately their plans were cut short when Holly’s boyfriend Chris Lorous was tragically killed in a motorcycle accident on May 10th 2016.
-That was more than Holly could ever bear.
+Unfortunately their plans were cut short when Holly’s boyfriend, Chris Lorous, was tragically killed in a motorcycle accident on May 10th 2016.
+That was more than Holly’s already broken heart could ever bear.
 Holly lost her battle with depression on May 18th 2016 and passed away just days after attending Chris’s wake.